States shuffle poll locations to protect seniors from virus

 “In Ohio, I expect a lot of confusion next week,” she said, noting the shrinking number of days to get the word out about new polling locations.
 Election offices often can’t reach voters through emails or texts, she said, and media such as newspapers have limited reach.
 She said that it could be even worse in places that decide even later to move voting locations.

-At virtually all polling places that remain in place, workers are being trained to regularly disinfect machines throughout Election Day.
-Major voting system vendor ES&S said it has shared best practices with its customers on cleaning and disinfecting the surfaces of its equipment, including touchscreens.
+At virtually all polling places that remain in place, workers are being trained to disinfect machines regularly throughout Election Day.
+Major voting system vendor ES&S said it has shared best practices on cleaning and disinfecting the surfaces of its equipment, including touchscreens.

 “We provided the procedures to help maintain a sanitary voting environment and keep the equipment operating at maximum efficiency through any election,” ES&S spokeswoman Katina Granger said.